rodrigoimenes/rodrigoimenes.github.io/README.md

 My name is Rodrigo Imenes and I am a Fullstack Developer!

-Currently working at [Alterdata Software](https://www.alterdata.com.br/) as a Senior Fullstack Developer, working with:
+Currently working at [Indeva](https://www.indeva.com.br/) as a Software Engineer.

+My stacks:

 - NodeJs
-- ReactJs
+- ReactJs and React Native
 - Python
 - Typescript
 - AngularJs